Kinetic energy

 Lateral geniculate nucleus

-The lateral geniculate nucleus is a relay center in the visual pathway from the eye to the brain.
-It receives a major sensory input from the retina via the axons of ganglion cells.
+The lateral geniculate nucleus (LGN) is a relay centre in the visual pathway from the eye to the brain.
+It receives signals from the retina via the axons of ganglion cells.
+The thalamus, a part of the brain located near the brainstem, houses the LGN.

 • The thalamus which houses the lateral geniculate nucleus is a small structure within the brain, located just above the brain stem between the cerebral cortex and the midbrain and has extensive nerve connections to both.

-• The lateral geniculate nucleus specializes in processing information from both eyes and the brain.
-It resolves temporal and spatial correlations between different inputs, which helps organize the sequence of events over time and the relationship of objects within the visual field.
+• The LGN specializes in processing visual information from both eyes.
+It resolves relationships between different visual inputs, helping us understand the sequence of events and the location of objects in our field of view.

-• There are three major cell types in the lateral geniculate nucleus which connect to three distinct types of ganglion cells:
+• There are three major cell types in the LGN, each connecting to different types of ganglion cells and playing specific roles in vision:

 Law of refraction